Last updated on September 10th, 2023

 One study Lauren Muhlheim cites is this:

-"In most cases, [a growth curve] allows a clinician to easily estimate a patient’s healthy body weight and provides a number that is specific to the individual patient based upon their previous growth parameters, rather than on the population average for age (i.e. the 50th percentile).Harrison et al 2013 on the utility of growth curve data in adolescents with eating disorders
+"In most cases, [a growth curve] allows a clinician to easily estimate a patient’s healthy body weight and provides a number that is specific to the individual patient based upon their previous growth parameters, rather than on the population average for age (i.e. the 50th percentile).Harrison et al 2013 'Growth curves in short supply'

 Why does anyone use a middle-size-fits-all target weight?